-During March 2010, the Company entered into an interest rate cap contract with a bank, which caps one-month LIBOR fixed rate at 3.23% per annum, in non-amortizing notional amount of \$10,000 and a term from March 15, 2010 through March 15, 2011.
+During March 2011, the Company entered into an interest rate cap contract with a bank, which caps one-month LIBOR fixed rate at 3.26% per annum, in non-amortizing notional amount of \$10,000 and a term from March 15, 2011 through June 15, 2011.

-The Company's interest rate swap agreements had a net fair value liability of \$8,240 and \$19,387 as of December 31, 2009 and December 31, 2008, respectively, which is inclusive of counterparty risk.
+The Company's interest rate swap agreements had a net fair value asset and liability of \$1,320 and \$13,581, respectively, as of December 31, 2010 and a fair value asset and liability of \$731 and \$8,971, respectively, as of December 31, 2009, which are inclusive of counterparty risk.
 The primary external risk the Company's interest rate swap agreements is the counterparty credit exposure, as defined as the ability of a counterparty to perform its financial obligations under a derivative contract.
-The Company monitors its counterparties' credit ratings on an on-going basis and they were in compliance with the related derivative agreements at December 31, 2009.
-The Company does not have any master netting arrangements with its counterparties, The change in fair value was recorded in the consolidated statement of income as Unrealized gains (losses) on interest rate swaps, net.
+The Company monitors its counterparties' credit ratings on an on-going basis and they were in compliance with the related derivative agreements at December 31, 2010.
+The Company does not have any master netting arrangements with its counterparties, The change in fair value was recorded in the consolidated statement of income as unrealized (losses) gains on interest rate swaps, net.